 #3: Airbag Warning Light

 The airbag warning light can be an easy one to shrug off, however, there are two reasons you shouldn’t wait to get an inspection.
 First, there’s a chance your airbags may not deploy (or spontaneously deploy) when this dashboard warning light is on.
 Second, an airbag warning light could also be raising a red flag about your seat belts—another life-saving device.
 Don’t risk your safety or the safety of your passengers.
-Get this light diagnosed by professionals as soon as possible.
+While we do not repair or replace airbags at Firestone Complete Auto Care, we do advise that you check with your vehicle manufacturer and get this light diagnosed by professionals as soon as possible.

 #4: Coolant Warning Light